Agricultural show

-An agricultural show or farm show is a public event exhibiting the equipment, animals, sports and recreation associated with agriculture and animal husbandry.
+An agricultural show, county show or farm show is a public event exhibiting the equipment, animals, sports and recreation associated with agriculture and animal husbandry.
 The largest comprise a livestock show (a judged event or display in which breeding stock is exhibited), a trade fair, competitions, and entertainment.
 The work and practices of farmers, animal fanciers, cowboys, and zoologists may be displayed.
 The terms agricultural show and livestock show are synonymous with the North American terms county fair and state fair, and the UK county show.

 Agricultural shows tend to be important events for sharing different agricultural practices or techniques, learning about new technologies or celebrating achievements by producers through competitions.

 History

 The first known agricultural show was held by Salford Agricultural Society, Lancashire, in 1768.